SiddhantUke/ChatBot-/README.md

-ChatBit is a conversational chatbot built using LangChain and the Groq API, leveraging the Gemma2-9b-IT language model.
-It can carry intelligent, stateful conversations and remember past interactions to maintain conversational context.

-This project demonstrates how to implement a memory-enabled chatbot using LLMs, ideal for tasks that require continuity in dialogue (like support bots, AI assistants, etc.).
+🚀 Overview
+ChatBit is a simple yet powerful chatbot that demonstrates how to build a memory-enabled conversational agent using Large Language Models (LLMs).
+The chatbot can hold multi-turn conversations, remember past user inputs, and provide context-aware responses.
+It uses the Gemma2-9b-It model via Groq API for blazing fast inference and language understanding.

-🧠 Features
+🎯 Features
-🔐 Uses Groq API to access powerful LLMs

-💾 Maintains conversation history with message memory
+🔁 Multi-turn conversations with memory

-🧱 Built with LangChain abstractions

-🛠️ Jupyter Notebook format for easy experimentation and customization
+🧠 Remembers context using ChatMessageHistory

+🔗 Powered by LangChain and Groq API

+🧪 Easy-to-test Python notebook format

+📜 Well-documented sample conversation flow

 🛠️ Tech Stack
-Python

-LangChain
+LangChain (langchain_core, langchain_community, langchain_groq)

-Groq
+Groq API for LLM inference

+Python and Jupyter Notebook

-dotenv (.env) for secure API key management
+.env for secure API key storage

-📓 How It Works
+🧠 How It Works
-Environment Setup: API key loaded from .env

-Model Initialization: Connects to Gemma2-9b-It using ChatGroq

-Human Interaction: User input is converted into HumanMessage

-Response Generation: Model responds based on current and past messages

-Memory: Past messages stored to preserve conversational context
+User inputs are wrapped in HumanMessage objects.

+Model responses are generated via ChatGroq.

+All messages are stored in a ChatMessageHistory.

+The history is reused to make the chatbot context-aware.

+📚 Educational Use
+This chatbot serves as a starter project for:

+Learning LLM memory handling

+Understanding LangChain's message and history framework

+Exploring LLM-powered assistant applications

+ Files
+chatbit.ipynb: Main notebook with complete code

+.env: API key storage (not included, user must create)

+README.md: Project description (this file)